Quantum Field Theory, Feynman-, Wheeler Propagators, Dimensional Regularization in Configuration Space and Convolution of Lorentz Invariant Tempered Distributions: Discussion

 \section{Discussion}

-In Quantum Field Theory, when we use perturbative expansions, we are dealing with products of distributions in configuration space or, what is the same, with convolutions of distributions in momentum space.
+In QFT, when we use perturbative expansions, we are dealing with products of distributions in configuration space or, what is the same, with convolutions of distributions in momentum space.

-In four earlier papers \cite{tp3,tp18,tp19,tp20} we have demonstrated the existence of the convolution of Sebastiao e Silva Ultradistributions.
-This convolution allows us to treat non renormalizable Quantum Fields Theories, but has the disadvantage of being extremely complex.
+In four earlier papers \cite{tp3,tp18,tp19,tp20} we have demonstrated the existence of the convolution of JSS Ultradistributions.
+This convolution allows us to treat non renormalizable QFT's, but has the disadvantage of being extremely complex.

-Following a procedure similar to those of the previously mentioned papers, we defined the convolution of Lorentz Invariant Temperatd Distributions using the Dimensional Regularization of Bollini and Giambiagi.
+Following a procedure similar to those of the previously mentioned papers, we defined the convolution of Lorentz Invariant Temperatd Distributions using the DR of BG.

-Using this convolution we have obtained, for example, the convolution of n massless Feynman propagators both in Minkowskian and Euclidean spaces and the convolution of two massless Wheeler propagators.
+Using this convolution we have obtained, for example, the convolution of n massless Feynman's propagators both in Minkowskian and Euclidean spaces and the convolution of two massless Wheeler's propagators.

-It is our hope that this convolution will allow one to treat non-renormalizable Quantum Fields Theories.
+It is our hope that this convolution will allow one to treat non-renormalizable QFT's.